 Interested in learning more about Podpage?
 Go to https://podpage.com and enter promo code HELLO10 to save $10 on your purchase!

 Want to get my top recommendations for podcast equipment?
-Check out my blog post with a link to download my equipment guide.
+Download our equipment guide to fit every budget.

 You’ve got your podcast, great!
 Now, where do you put it?
 Sure, you’ll submit to major distribution sites like Apple Podcasts, Spotify, and Google Podcasts, but don’t you need a website as well?
 A place where you can put extra content and perhaps even start ranking for popular keywords?
 Today on Podcast Your Business… we’re talking all about podcast websites!
 Take it away, Mr. Radio Man.
 Podcast Your Business!